-Prerequisite(s): MATH 6114 with D or better or MATH 4114 with D or better

-This course will introduce, and/or review the main concepts of a number of advanced subjects from the surveyor's perspective - for example: geodesy, geodetic surveying, map projections, global positioning systems, hydrographics surveying, mine and mineral surveying, deformation studies, total station/data collector interfaces to computer, as well as a projection of future trends.
+Prerequisite(s): MATH 6114 with D or better or MATH 4114 with D or better perspective - for example: geodesy, geodetic surveying, map projections, global positioning systems, hydrographics surveying, mine and mineral surveying, deformation studies, total station/data collector interfaces to computer, as well as a projection of future trends.
 Pertinent activities from the professional associations will also be addressed.